vernemq/vernemq/README.md

 deploy your endpoints one the same machines where you are deploying VerneMQ and configure the endpoints to be reached via `localhost`.

-## Build

-TODO

 ## Usage

-TODO
+Building the plugin:

+    $ ./rebar3 compile

+Enabling the plugin:

+    $ vmq-admin plugin enable --name=vmq_webhooks --path=/Abs/Path/To/vmq_webhooks/_build/default/

+Registering a hook with an endpoint:

+    $ vmq-admin webhooks register hook=auth_on_register endpoint="http://localhost"

+Deregistering and endpoint:

+    $ vmq-admin webhooks deregister hook=auth_on_register endpoint="http://localhost"

 ## Webhooks

 All webhooks are called with method `POST`.
 In general all hooks need to be answered with the HTTP code `200` to be considered successful, although in practice, this only has a semantic meaning for the authentication hooks.
-Any hook called that does not return the `200` code will be logged as an error.
+Any hook called that does not return the `200` code will be logged as an error as will any hook with an unparseable payload.

 All hooks are called with the header `vernemq-hook` which contains the name of the hook in question.

-For detailed information about hook parameters and possible return values and modifiers, see the
-[Plugin Development Guide](http://vernemq.com/docs/plugindevelopment/) and the relevant subsections.
+For detailed information about the hooks and when they are called, see the [Plugin Development Guide](http://vernemq.com/docs/plugindevelopment/) and the relevant subsections.